-In this example, the number of points available to qualifying offerors is 10 (10% of all points possible)
+Number of points available to qualifying offerors is 10 (10% of all points possible).

 STEP 4

 Determine which offerors qualify as Alaska bidders and are eligible for the 10 point Alaska Offeror preference.
 For the purpose of this example, presume all proposals have been completely evaluated based on the evaluation criteria in the RFP.
 The scores at this point are: